 Subsequent treatments will be spaces 4 to 8 weeks apart in order to target the remaining hair when it is then in its anagen growth phase.
 The required number of treatments varies based on each individual but most clients require 6 to 8 treatments.
 Results and number of treatments will vary depending on skin type, hair type, and the hair growth phases.
 Note that laser hair removal will likely not achieve complete loss of hair.
 However, laser hair removal can reduce hair growth significantly over time and result in the smooth skin that you want.

-At Bare Tattoo & Hair Removal in Chicago’s Loop, South Loop, and Munster, we offer treatment packages of 6 for a 20% discount and an offer of two additional “touch up” treatments at no additional cost.
+At Bare Tattoo & Hair Removal in Munster Indiana, we offer treatment packages of 6 for a 20% discount and an offer of two additional “touch up” treatments at no additional cost.